BoidCMS/boidcms.github.io/themes/README.md

 ## How to activate a theme
 - Visit `Admin panel`.
 - Navigate to `Settings`.
-- Look for the theme in the list and select.
+- Look for the theme in the list `Theme`, and select.
 - Click on `Save changes`.